 “For this cause many are weak and sickly among you, and many sleep,” he writes (1 Corinthians 11:30, KJV).

-The Holy Communion, or the Lord’s Supper, was occasioned by the impending death of Christ.
-It was during the last moments He spent with His disciples before being apprehended to die for the sins of the world.
-He specifically instituted the rite for us to remember Him.
-Every time we partake of the Lord’s Supper, it points us to the barbaric cross of Calvary.
-The One who knew no sin was made sin for us.
+The Holy Communion, or the Lord’s Supper, is more than a religious act for us.
+It was occasioned by the impending death of Christ on Calvary.
+He instituted it during the last moments He spent with His disciples before being apprehended to die for the sins of the world.
+He specifically told them to do it to remember Him.

 Comments (0)